NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Stance_ Assume Earth's Mantle.md

 Granted by [[Feats/Assume Earth's Mantle|Assume Earth's Mantle]]

-Enormous pieces of rock cluster around your body.
-You can Dismiss this impulse.

 *   You become Large if you were smaller.
 This increases your reach by 5 feet (or by 10 feet if you started out Tiny).
 *   You gain a climb Speed equal to your land Speed, but you can use it only to climb surfaces of earthen matter.
 *   The armor grants you a +1 circumstance bonus to your Fortitude saves and a +2 circumstance bonus to your Fortitude or Reflex DCs against attempts to [[Actions/Shove|Shove]] you, [[Actions/Trip|Trip]] you, or knock you [[Conditions/Prone|Prone]].